-The appearance of a person’s nose can dramatically affect their entire facial aesthetic.
+The appearance of a person’s nose can dramatically affect their facial beauty.
 For individuals who are unhappy with the size and/or shape of their nose, an advanced nasal procedure known as rhinoplasty can often be an excellent surgical option.
-Sometimes referred to as a “nose job,” rhinoplasty can be custom-tailored to refine the nasal bridge, the nostrils, and/or the tip of the nose, helping to improve overall balance and harmony among facial features.
-In addition, for those who are experiencing nasal breathing complications, this procedure can be employed to correct a deviated septum and/or other structural issues that may be inhibiting proper airflow through the nasal passages.
+Sometimes referred to as a “nose job,” rhinoplasty can be custom-tailored to refine the nasal bridge, the nostrils, and the tip of the nose, helping to improve overall balance and harmony of your facial features.
+In addition, for those who are experiencing nasal breathing difficulties, a septoplasty procedure can be employed to correct a deviated septum or other structural issues that may be inhibiting proper airflow through the nasal passages.

-It is important to note that rhinoplasty is an incredibly complex procedure, and as such, it should be performed by a board-certified plastic surgeon who has considerable experience and proven results.
-Having conducted numerous successful rhinoplasties throughout his career, Dr. Christopher P. Godek is highly skilled in this facial treatment and is regarded as a leading surgeon within the medical community.
-He considers rhinoplasty his favorite operation, and he is committed to achieving an ideal outcome while optimizing both comfort and safety.
+It is important to note that rhinoplasty is an incredibly complex and delicate procedure, therefore it should be performed by a board-certified plastic surgeon who has considerable experience and proven results.
+Having conducted over one-thousand successful rhinoplasties throughout his career, Dr. Christopher P. Godek is highly skilled in this procedure and is regarded as one of the very best rhinoplasty surgeons in America.
+He considers rhinoplasty as one of his favorite operations, and is committed to achieving an ideal outcome while optimizing both your safety and comfort.

 What Are the Benefits of Rhinoplasty?

-Rhinoplasty can enhance the size, contour, and function of the nose.
+Rhinoplasty can improve the size, contour, and function of the nose.
 More specifically, it can help:

-- Reduce or enlarge the overall size of the nose
+- Reduce or enlarge the overall size of your nose

-- Reshape the nostrils for a more proportional and/or symmetrical look
+- Reshape your nostrils for a more proportional and symmetrical look

-- Refine the shape, size, and/or angle of the nasal tip
+- Refine the shape, size, and angle of your nasal tip

-- Straighten, recontour, and/or resize the nasal bridge
+- Straighten, recontour, and resize your nasal bridge

 - Repair a deviated septum